Why the Kinks Embraced Country on ‘Muswell Hillbillies’

 The Kinks had a rocky romance with the U.S. After the band’s initial burst of fame in the mid-’60s, they were banned from touring in the States for four years, due to “rowdy” performances.
 In the ensuing years, the group’s popularity dwindled across the U.S. Audiences struggled to connect with the band’s often specifically English subject matter, and the Kinks couldn’t help matters by promoting their music in concert.

 The situation turned after the ban ended in 1969, and the Kinks toured and scored their first U.S. hit in years with “Lola” in 1970.
-Although they soon got dumped from Reprise Records, they were rescued by RCA, who gave the Kinks a big contract and a $1 million advance.
+The band soon got dumped from Reprise Records, but were rescued by RCA, who gave the Kinks a big contract and a $1 million advance.

 Things were looking up for the Kinks, although frontman Ray Davies couldn’t say the same about Britain.
 He was dismayed at his country’s political status and bothered by the sense of history that was being lost as new subdivisions were destroying old neighborhoods.
 Davies witnessed this trend in the northern London suburbs near Muswell Hill where he and his family, including brother and Kinks guitarist Dave Davies, had grown up.